Sheikh Mujibur Rahman (Bagerhat politician)

 Sheikh Mujibur Rahman is a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Bagerhat-1 in February 1996.

 Career

-Prafulla Kumar Mandal was elected to parliament from Bagerhat-1 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+Prafulla Kumar Mandal was elected to parliament from Bagerhat-1 as a Bangladesh Nationalist Party candidate in the 15 February 1996 Bangladeshi general election.

-He was defeated from Bagerhat-1 constituency on 12 June 1996 and 2001 on the nomination of Bangladesh Nationalist Party.
+He was defeated for the Bagerhat-1 constituency on 12 June 1996 and in 2001 on the nomination of the Bangladesh Nationalist Party.